 Let’s Make Sticky Honey Garlic Chicken Breast

-Now: Place the chicken back into the skillet and spoon the sauce over each piece.
-If the sauce gets too thick here, a splash of water will help.
+5. Coat the chicken.
+Return the chicken to the skillet and spoon the sauce over each piece, turning to coat both sides.
+If the sauce feels too thick to coat the chicken evenly, a small splash of water loosens it right back up.

-Finally: Transfer the chicken to a plate and drizzle the sauce over top.
-Garnish with fresh herbs or green onions and sesame seeds.
+6. Serve.
+Transfer the chicken to a plate and drizzle any remaining sauce from the pan over the top.
+I like to finish mine with fresh parsley or green onion and a sprinkle of sesame seeds.

 Honey Garlic Chicken Breast